v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

     cd daetools/trunk
     sh install_dependencies_linux.sh

-Then, compile all the third party libraries by executing ``compile_libraries.sh`` shell script located in the ``trunk`` directory.
+Then, compile all third-party libraries by executing ``compile_libraries.sh`` shell script located in the ``trunk`` directory.
 The script will download all necessary source archives from the **DAE Tools** SourceForge web-site, unpack them, apply changes and compile them.
-If all dependencies are installed there should not be problems compiling the libraries.

 .. code-block:: bash